Fellowship Basics

 Virtual fellows are not expected to keep set hours but must schedule regular check-in meetings with the Vice President for Research and Scholarship throughout the duration of their fellowships to ensure that they are making progress on their research projects.

-Although residential fellows are expected to remain in Kansas City throughout the duration of their fellowships, the Linda Hall Library recognizes that attending academic conferences and workshops are an important component of their professional development.
+Although residential fellows are expected to remain in Kansas City throughout the duration of their fellowships, the Linda Hall Library recognizes that attending academic conferences and workshops is an important component of their professional development.
 Fellows should let the Research and Scholarship team know if they are planning to attend a conference during their fellowship.

 The Linda Hall Library’s Fellowship Handbook contains additional information about the Linda Hall Library’s day-to-day operations, administrative procedures, and scholarly resources.
 It also provides an introduction to the Kansas City metropolitan area.